-• Student develops and maintains effective relationships with colleagues 1 2 3 Student develops and maintains effective relationships with orgazations 1 2 3 • Student develops and maintains effective relationships with supervisors 1 2 3 Student develops and maintains effective relationships with supervisees 1 2 3 Student develops and maintains effective relationships with those receiving professional services 1 2 3 • Student produces and comprehends oral, nonverbal, and written communications that are informative and well-integrated Student demonstrates a thorough grasp of professional language and concepts 1 2 3 Student demonstrates effective interpersonal skills and the ability to manage difficult communication well 1 2 3 VI.
-Assessment Student will understand the basic theory behind psychological assessment, including means for evaluating the validity of an assessment tool: 1 2 3 Student is able to select and apply assessment methods drawing from the best available empirical literature that reflects the science of measurement 1 2 3 Student is able to collect relevant data using multiple sources and methods as appropriate to the identified goals of the assessment 1 2 3 Student is able to collect data with respect to relevant diversity characteristics of the service recipient 1 2 3 Student is able to interpret assessment results, following current research and professional standards, to inform case conceptualization, classification, and recommendations 1 2 3 Student demonstrates ability to guard against decision-making biases, distinguishing the aspects of assessment that are subjective from those that are objective 1 2 3 Student communicates orally the findings and implications of assessments in an accurate, effective, and sensitive manner to a range of audiences

-• Student communicates in writing the findings and implications of assessments is accurate, effective, and sensitive manner to a range of audiences accurate, encetive, and sensitive manner to a range or addictices 1 2 3 VII.
-In tervention • Student establishes and maintain effective relationships with the recipient psychological services s o f 1 2 3 • Student develops intervention plans based on the empirical literature that the service delivery goals are e sp ecific to 1 2 3 • Student implements interventions based on the current scientific literature , as sse ssment findings, diversity characteristics, and contextual variables 1 2 3 • Student demonstrates the ability to apply the relevant research literature t decision making o c lini cal 1 2 3 • Student modifies intervention approaches when appropriate, based on the literature and other data er npi irical 1 2 3 VIII.
-S upervision • Student demonstrates knowledge of supervision models 1 2 3 • Student demonstrates knowledge of supervision practices 1 2 3

-IX.
-Consultation and interprofessional/interdisciplinary skills
+- Student develops and maintains effective relationships with colleagues 1 2 3 - Student develops and maintains effective relationships with organizations.

+• Student develops and maintains effective relationships with supervisors.

+• Student develops and maintains effective relationships with supervisees.

+• Student develops and maintains effective relationships with those receiving professional services.

+• Student produces and comprehends oral, nonverbal, and written communications that are informative and well-integrated.

+• Student demonstrates a thorough grasp of professional language and concepts.

-• Student demonstrates knowledge of and respect for the roles and perspectives of other professions
+• Student demonstrates effective interpersonal skills and the ability to manage difficult communication well.

-Student demonstrates knowledge of consultation models Student demonstrates knowledge of consultation practices 2 3 Student demonstrates knowledge of consultation practices 1 2 3

-Comments: Advisor's signature Date Student's signature Date
+VI.
+Assessment

+Student will understand the basic theory behind psychological assessment, including means for evaluating the validity of an assessment tool: 1 2 3

+Student is able to select and apply assessment methods drawing from the best available empirical literature that reflects the science of measurement 1 2 3

+• Student is able to collect relevant data using multiple sources and methods as appropriate to the identified goals of the assessment

+• Student is able to collect data with respect to relevant diversity characteristics of the service recipient

+• Student is able to interpret assessment results, following current research and professional standards, to inform case conceptualization, classification, and recommendations

+• Student demonstrates ability to guard against decision-making biases, distinguishing the aspects of assessment that are subjective from those that are objective

+Student communicates orally the findings and implications of assessments in an accurate, effective, and sensitive manner to a range of audiences

+• Student communicates in writing the findings and implications of assessments in an accurate, effective, and sensitive manner to a range of audiences

+VII.
+Intervention

+3

+are specific to the

+3

+e, assessment findings

+3

+o clinical decision

+3

+e empirical literature

+3

+3

+3

+tives of other

+3

+3

+3

+Date

+C

+Student establishes and maintain effective relationships with the recipients of psychological